 Step 4: Check whether the buyer is engaged as a registered wholesaler, retailer, manufacturer, seller, or lessor

-Step 5: Provide a description of the buyer’s business
+Step 5: Describe the buyer’s business

 Step 6: Describe the tangible property or taxable services that will be purchased from the seller